-Selling your used DVDs is one way to make easy cash while minimizing the clutter in your home.
+Selling your used DVDs and CDs is a great way to make easy cash while minimizing the clutter in your home.

-You can receive payment the next day when you choose to be paid with PayPal or direct deposit.
-Otherwise, Decluttr will also mail you a paper check.
+When you choose to be paid with PayPal or direct deposit, you can receive payment the next day.
+Otherwise, Decluttr will mail you a paper check.

 SecondSpin will accept almost any DVD title as long as it is a Region 1 or Region Free/All disc.
 Also, the artwork and disk need to be in good condition with minimal writing or stickers so you can receive full price.